FBI extends FIFA scrutiny to World Cup host bids of Russia, Qatar

 LEADERSHIP CANDIDATES

-Among potential candidates to lead FIFA, UEFA chief Michel Platini, a former French international soccer star, is the favorite, ahead of Jordan's Prince Ali Bin Al Hussein, who withdrew from last week's presidential election after winning 73 votes to Blatter's 133 in the first round.
+Among potential candidates to lead FIFA, UEFA chief Michel Platini, a former French international football star, is the favourite, ahead of Jordan's Prince Ali Bin Al Hussein, who withdrew from last week's presidential election after winning 73 votes to Blatter's 133 in the first round.

 Chung Mong-joon, billionaire scion of South Korea's Hyundai conglomerate, said he would consider running.